 - CE.
 Driveways.
 In the case where roadside swales are the drainage conveyance system, driveway design information shall be included on the plans minimally addressing culvert type, size, invert elevation, and direction of slope of culvert or the placement of ditch block for each at every specific lot.
-If design is not to be lot-specific, design shall be based on worst-case scenario.
-As-built driveway information confirming the culvert type, size, invert elevations or ditch block elevations shall be submitted to the County by a Florida licensed Professional Surveyor when accessing County right-of-way. - DE.
+If design is not to be lot-specific, design shall be based on worst-case scenario. - DF.
 Affidavit.
 At time of building application, applicant shall provide an affidavit that the impervious area, lot grading plan, minimum finished floor elevation, and stormwater system complies with the development plan on file with the County.
-If no development plan is on file, applicant shall provide an affidavit that all drainage is held on site or directly tied to a recognized drainage system does not cause adverse impacts to adjacent property.
-If located within a FEMA Special Flood Hazard Area (SFHA) or flood prone area, the affidavit must also indicate that the grading complies with the requirements of Sec.
+If no development plan is on file, applicant shall provide an affidavit that all drainage is held on-site or directly tied-connected to a recognized drainage system and that the lot grading complies with the requirements of this section of code.
+If located within a FEMA Special Flood Hazard Area (SFHA) or flood prone area, the affidavit must also indicate that the lot grading complies with the requirements of Sec.
 6.13.5.
-Flood plain storage and conveyance protection.
+Floodplain storage and conveyance protection.
 The applicant shall provide a sketch with the building application indicating the drainage intent. - EG. Construction.
-All stormwater runoff increaseincreases during construction and following must-shall be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate capacity.
+All stormwater runoff increases during construction and following must-shall be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate permitted capacity.
+Drainage area capacity shall be determined to be adequate by approved development lot impervious ground coverage or approved impervious coverage resulting in additional excess stormwater runoff as accounted by the development's stormwater analysis.
+If no impervious lot area accounting or stormwater analysis exists for a development, FEMA FIRM or flood prone data may be used to determine adequate drainage area capacity.